combinatorist/ChrisCoffey.github.io/_posts/math/2014-12-17-lambda-calculus-whats-it-good-for.md

 ### Addition

 Before getting into what you can do with λ calculus, I should probably show an example of how it actually works once it's been expanded.
 Expanding a λ expression is essentially replacing bound variables with provided arguments.
-This can end up throwing a ton of λ and parens at you, but it helps clarify the relationship between a reduced funtion & any data passed in.
+This can end up throwing a ton of λ and parens at you, but it helps clarify the relationship between a reduced function & any data passed in.
 To start with, I'll take advantage of the fact that λ calculus is simple.
 So simple that it has no concept of numbers, addition, or anything else.
 This poses a bit of a problem if I'm trying to illustrate using λ for addition.
 I guess we'll just start at the beginning and define the natural numbers.

 We know that for all natural numbers  *x* >= 0 that *x* + 1 is also a natural number.
 This means the notation we're all use to actually use for, say 5, is equivalent to 0+1+1+1+1+1.
 I'll use Church encoding (named after Alonzo Church, the inventor of λ calculus) to encode this property into valid λ functions.